Protect Your Furniture From Your Cat’s Claws

 Most cat houses, cat mansions and cat shelving systems will probably have at least one element for scratching.
 In fact, almost any furniture can be made cat-scratchable by wrapping some sisal rope or piece of carpet around it.
 The possibilities are endless!

-Whatever scratching furniture you choose for your cat, make sure to bring in a variety of shapes and forms.
+Whatever scratching furniture or accessories you choose for your cat, make sure to bring in a variety of shapes and forms.
+Place them near precious furniture pieces to stop your cat from scratching them.
 Combine different materials for individual experiences.
 Pick multiple shapes to allow different scratching angles.
 The key to a happy and healthy cat is having plenty of stimulation!

 *Disclosure: This post contains affiliate links.
 I may receive a small commission when you click some of the links and make purchases.
 This does not impact my recommendations.
 I try my best to find the finest products for you and your cat.